inbravo/aws-feature-set/README.md

 - Snapshots of encrypted volumes are encrypted automatically
 - You can copy snapshot to another region while encrypting it
 - Create Image from snapshot
-- The EC2 instance thus created will have root volume encrypted.
+- The EC2 instance thus created will have root volume encrypted
 - You can’t share encrypted snapshots as the encryption key is tied to your account

-## EBS Backed v/s Instance store
+### EBS Backed v/s Instance store
 - You can reboot or terminate instance store backed EC2 VMs
 - You can start/stop/reboot/terminate EBS backed EC2 VMs
 - EC2 instance on instance store is lost if host hypervisor fails.
 Not so with EBS backed instances